About Us

 2017

-The library, reimagined and constructed, returned to 168 Taylorsville Road.
-The new building spanned 16,000 sq. ft. and, along with space for the collections, featured meeting spaces for the community and dedicated spaces for children and teens, and reading areas for everyone.
+The reimagined library returned to 168 Taylorsville Road.
+The new building spanned 16,000 sq. ft. and, along with space for the collections, featured even more meeting spaces for the community, dedicated spaces for children and teens, and reading areas for everyone.

 2019